svileng/conveyor-belt/Readme.md

     }
 }, process.env.NODE_ENV)

+// Set assets to be accessible to the view.
+If you're using Express: var app = require("express")()

+app.use(function(req, res, next) {
+    res.locals.assets = conveyorBelt.assets
+    next()
+})

-// Attach as an Express middleware. app.use(conveyorBelt.middleware)
+// Or if you want a one-liner, attach it as an Express middleware.
+// app.use(conveyorBelt.middleware.bind(conveyorBelt))

 // Job done.
 // Assets defined above will be available in